clelidm/MinCompSpin_BasisSearch128/README.md

 # MinCompSpin BasisSearch 128
-coded on 128 bits

-g++ -std=c++11 -O3 src/*.cpp includes/main.cpp -o BestBasis.out

-# Search for the Best Basis Representation of a Binary Dataset with up to n=64 variables
-# or: Best Independent Minimally Complex Models (MCM)
+# Search for the Best Independent Minimally Complex Models (MCM)

 This program searches for the **Best Basis representation for a chosen binary dataset**, while taking into account possible **high-order patterns of the data**.
 It was develop for the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].
 More details on the general algorithm can be found in the paper.